 Note: Whilst the poster does not state that hands should be washed before donning PPE, it would be appropriate to do so.

-In order to minimise the spread of the disease, risk assessments have been undertaken at Sheerwater Health Centreand can be found here: [insert hyperlink].
+In order to minimise the spread of the disease, risk assessments have been undertaken at Sheerwater Health Centre.